JetBrains/intellij-sdk-docs/topics/Window-sizes.md

 #### Maximum width and height

-The maximum width and height shouldn't exceed 80% of a screen size.
+Set maximum width and height to 80% of a screen size.
 Use a [scrollbar](scrollbar.md) if a popup's content doesn't fit within the set dimensions.

 ### Tool windows